Dream Exchange hires C-level cybersecurity manager | ExBulletin

 After recruiting a chief technology officer, Bruce trask Dream exchange makes cybersecurity a priority from the start when building two state-of-the-art exchanges.

 Mr. Williams is a frequent guest speaker at numerous information security and information security executive conferences and sits on the Secure World Advisory Council.
-He is an active member of Infragard, a collaborative group of federal and civilian information security professionals, which advises the information security industry.
-As an active member of the Chicago Area CISO of the Year program, Tellis was nominated in 2019.
+He is an active member of Infragard, a collaborative group of federal and civilian information security professionals, working to advise the information security industry.
+As an active member of the Chicago area CISO of the Year program, Tellis was nominated in 2019.

 When asked what inspired Mr. Williams to join the Dream Exchange team, he said: